-Gaps identified by the Climate and Health Profile Report assessment have already led to the development of several flood-related research projects, with the goal of improving understanding of flood risk in specific watersheds and flood-related health outcomes.
-Flooding events can have profoundly negative effects on groundwater quality and public health, such as well contamination issues, impacts to aquifers from flood runoff, and flood damage-caused chemical releases.
-These projects involve partnerships between DHS, the University of Wisconsin Center for Climatic Research, Wisconsin Emergency Management (WEM), and a number of local public health agencies.
+Gaps identified by the Climate and Health Profile Report assessment have already led to the development of several flood-related projects, with the goal of improving understanding of flood risk in specific watersheds and flood-related vulnerable populations.
+Flooding events can have profoundly negative effects on groundwater quality and public health, such as well contamination issues, impacts to aquifers from flood runoff, and chemical releases.
+These projects involve partnerships between DHS, the University of Wisconsin Center for Climatic Research, Wisconsin Emergency Management (WEM), and a number of LPHAs.
+The findings from these flood-related projects will help inform the BRACE Statewide Strategic Adaptation plan, WEM's Wisconsin Hazard Mitigation plan, as well as LPHA and local emergency management planning processes.

-The BRACE Program also continues to investigate climate and extreme weather impacts on groundwater resources, including changing quality and quantity concerns, identifying climate indicators related to water supplies, and projections of climate-related health impacts on residents who rely on groundwater resources for drinking water.
+The BRACE Program also continues to investigate climate and extreme weather impacts on groundwater resources, including changes to groundwater quality and quantity, climate indicators related to water supplies, and climate-related health impacts on residents who rely on groundwater resources for drinking water.